 Prefers not to be touched, held, or cuddled

-Dislikes certain sounds, smells, or textures (for example, may like very few foods or choose foods based on texture)
+Dislikes certain sounds, smells, or textures (for example, may choose foods based on texture)

 Becomes distressed by a change in daily routine